 Reducing the fiscal burden of food subsidies while maintaining their poverty-alleviation role could involve geographical targeting of eligible households.
 As 78 percent of the poor in Egypt are concentrated in rural areas (World Bank 2009b), proxy means testing combined with poverty mapping would help identify the most vulnerable groups, reduce errors of inclusion (of least vulnerable groups) and errors of exclusion (of vulnerable households).
 Direct cash transfers to the poorest households instead of food subsidies could then be implemented.
 In a similar vein, certain types of support could be targeted only at the poorest farmers (instead of subsidised agricultural inputs) avoiding dual prices distorting markets and leading to misallocation of resources.
 The baladi bread distribution system could be made more efficient if a separation between baladi bread production and distribution process was implemented.
-Providing direct cash transfers to the poorest households instead of agricultural inputs could eliminate dual market pricing which results in distortions and misallocation of resources.
+Providing direct cash transfers to the poorest households instead of food subsidies and to the poorest farmers instead of agricultural inputs could eliminate dual market pricing which results in distortions and misallocation of resources.